dmontgomeryNREL/FuelLib-NREL/docs/groupcontribution.rst

 it possible to evaluate physical properties at non-standard temperatures and pressures, as the group contribution properties are only defined at standard conditions.
 The :ref:`tab-mixture-properties` available in `FuelLib` are listed in table below.
-Mass and mole fractions defined in Table :ref:`tab:mass-mole-fracs`` are used throughout this section.
+Mass and mole fractions defined in Table :ref:`tab-mass-mole-fracs` are used throughout this section.

 .. _tab-mixture-properties: